This guide was updated on November 30, 2019.

 In 1893 Chicago was put in the world map as a destination of culture, architecture, and innovation as it hosted the World’s Fair: Columbian Exposition celebrating the 400th anniversary of Christopher Columbus’s arrival in the New World.
 This extravagant event took place just two decades after the Great Chicago Fire that left a third of the population homeless.
 Over the years, architect and urban designer, Daniel Burnham, who was also responsible for the famed Flatiron Building in NYC, reimagined this rough and tumbled industrial town to the modern city it is today.

 Chicago is not only a metropolis of food, culture, and architecture, but there’s a beach – 18 miles (29 km) of lakefront in fact.
-Literally within minutes you can go from shopping designer brands on Michigan Avenue to enjoying some fun in the sun and sand.
-Between the downtown and the lakefront you’ll find Grant Park comprised of 319 acres (1.3 sq km) of green space to enjoy.
+Within minutes you can go from shopping designer brands on Michigan Avenue to enjoying some fun in the sun and sand.
+Between downtown and the lakefront you’ll find Grant Park comprised of 319 acres (1.3 sq km) of green space to enjoy.
 By now you can see that a trip to the Second City is really second to none.

 Without a doubt, any local will agree that the best time to visit is in the summer (June-September).
 Although Chicagoans will tout surviving blizzards and sub-zero cold snaps like a badge of honor, everyone lives for the season of rooftop happy hours, beach volleyball, and countless street and music festivals.
 And for the LGBT+ community, this means spending those long summer days in Boystown, the aptly named gayborhood, and Andersonville, a Swedish influenced neighborhood with plenty of LGBT+ haunts.
 In downtown, don’t miss the newly completed riverwalk where you can enjoy a glass of wine and a unique perspective of the Loop.
 It’s as if you’re in a canyon of skyscrapers alongside kayakers, yachts, and tour boats.

 Fares for rides on both the ‘L’ (trains) and busses are a fixed price per ride regardless of the destination.
 A Single Ride CTA ticket costs $2.25 for the ‘L’ and $2 for busses.
 Exact cash fares are accepted only on busses, but will cost a bit more at $2.25 per ride.
 CTA tickets and passes are managed by Ventra and a Single-Ride CTA ticket can be purchased at most CTA stations and include up to two transfers (i.e. train to bus and/or bus to train) within 2 hours.
 Another option is to purchase a $5 Ventra Card with which you can load money onto or purchase a 1-day, 3-Day, 7-Day, or 30-Day pass.
-For additional CTA fare and ticket prices….(http://www.transitchicago.com/fares/).
-For information on the Ventra card and app to manage it….(https://www.ventrachicago.com/)
+For additional CTA fare and ticket prices click here.
+For information on the Ventra card and app to manage it, click here.

-In addition to safe and reliable public transit, ridesharing apps like Lyft and Uber are very popular and the service is widely available in the city and many suburbs.
-If you don’t already use it, Uber automatically takes care of payment with your credit card via the app and rather than taxi’s they are regular people driving their personal cars.
+In addition to safe and reliable public transit, ridesharing apps like Lyft and Uber are very popular and the service is widely available in the city and surrounding suburbs.
+If you don’t already use it, Uber automatically takes care of payment with your credit card via the app and rather than taxis, they are regular people driving their personal cars.
 If you’ve never tried Uber you can sign up using this link to receive a $20 free credit to use on your first ride or use the code S6UQQ when registering.

 Airports and Transfers